 Distribution: Blackberries are widely distributed throughout all the settled areas of Tasmania.
 They do best in higher rainfall areas, in wet gullies and along creek and stream sides.

 Status: Blackberries are declared Secondary Weeds in Tasmania.
-These plants are Declared Noxious Weeds in most areas on the mainland.
+These plants are Declared Noxious Weeds in most areas on the mainland and Weeds of National Significance.

 - Blackberries are highly competitive plants producing such a dense canopy that the lack of light severely limits the growth of other plants.